kusma/kusma.github.io/_posts/2018-10-31-introducing-zink.md

 Zink on my system.
 The i965 driver gives me around 1750 FPS. *Don't read too much into those results, though*; glxgears isn't a good benchmark.
 But for that particular workload, we're about a quarter of the performance.
-As I said, I don't think glxgears is a very good benchmark, but it's the only think *somewhat* reproducible that I've run so far, so it's the only numbers I have.
+As I said, I don't think glxgears is a very good benchmark, but it's the only thing *somewhat* reproducible that I've run so far, so it's the only numbers I have.
 I'll certainly be doing some proper benchmarking in the future.